-- [a] Be in a sum of not less than one hundred twenty-five percent of the approved estimate of the total improvement construction cost of the project in order to be sufficient to complete the improvements and installations in compliance with this UDO and City Planning and Transportation Department requirements; - [b] Provide surety satisfactory to the city or to the county; - [c] Run to and be in favor of the city or the county; - [d] Specify the time for the completion of the improvements and installations (both on- and off-site); - [e] Be in effect and shall not terminate until a period of two years after the date of substantial completion of the public improvements, but in no situation shall the performance bond or letter of credit be permitted to have an effective period greater than three years.
-The performance surety will remain in effect during this two-year period in the amount of five percent of the original performance surety, or \$10,000.00, whichever is greater, or as determined by the Transportation and Traffic Engineer; and - [f] Be in a form approved by the City Legal Department.
+- [a] Be in a sum of not less than one hundred twenty-five percent of the approved estimate of the total improvement construction cost of the project in order to be sufficient to complete the improvements and installations in compliance with this UDO and City Planning and Transportation Department requirements; - [b] Provide bond satisfactory to the city or to the county; - [c] Run to and be in favor of the city or the county; - [d] Specify the time for the completion of the improvements and installations (both on- and off-site); - [e] Be in effect and shall not terminate until a period of two years after the date of substantial completion of the public improvements, but in no situation shall the performance bond or letter of credit be permitted to have an effective period greater than three years;

+- [f] Notwithstanding any partial release of the performance bond or letter of credit pursuant to subsection [e] above, the City shall require a maintenance bond to remain in effect for a period of two years after the certificate of final acceptance is approved.
+The maintenance bond shall be in the amount of five percent of the original performance bond, or \$10,000.00, whichever is greater, or as determined by the Transportation and Traffic Engineer; and - [g] Be in a form approved by the City Legal Department.